 The late Right Honourable Lord Atholstan founded the scholarships to commemorate Dr. Charles E. Moyse, who served the University as Professor of English, Dean of the Faculty of Arts, and Vice-Principal.

 Past Moyse winners have attended universities in France, Germany, Italy, Sweden, Switzerland, the United Kingdom and many more.
 Here are a few recent examples:

 Faculty of Arts Students, please visit the Faculty of Arts site and click on Moyse Travelling Scholarship in the column on the left for application instructions.

 Full applications, whether from B.Sc. students who have graduated this past Fall 2023 or who will graduate in Spring 2024.

 - Two Letters of Recommendation from referees who are familiar with the applicant's work (sent by the referee electronically to ac.science [at] mcgill.ca (AC Science).
 Letters should be sent in PDF format).

 - Please note that the selection committee will review applicants' unofficial McGill transcript which does not need be sent when applying.

 Interviews will be conducted with candidates who are shortlisted for the Moyse Scholarship.
-Such candidates must be available for a virtual interview (Zoom) during the last week of April and the first week of May 2020.
+Such candidates must be available for a virtual interview (Zoom) during the last weeks of April 2024.
 We thank all applicants for their interest, however only shortlisted applicants will be contacted for interviews.